 16. Teaching hospitals on reserve

-(1) Notwithstanding the provisions of any other Act, each hospital on the reserve that under the University Medical School, Teaching Hospitals Act 1955, is declared to be a teaching hospital, or is a teaching hospital within the meaning of the interpretation of that term in section 2 of that Act, shall have a managing body.
+(1) Notwithstanding the provisions of any other Act, each hospital on the reserve that under the University Medical School, Teaching Hospitals, Act 1955, is declared to be a teaching hospital, or is a teaching hospital within the meaning of the interpretation of that term in section 2 of that Act, shall have a managing body.

 (2) Such a managing body as is referred to in subsection (1) shall be so constituted or reconstituted that not less than one-fifth of its members are persons nominated as such members by the Senate.